15 living room storage ideas that blend practicality and stylish design to corral all your clutter

 If you’re not in the market for a new sofa but your current model has legs, consider placing some low storage boxes underneath it in the same color or material, for a close-to-seamless look.

-But you can still make it work visually by having a common living room color scheme – in this room, blue follows through from the patterned lampshade to the patterned ottoman and trays.
+The key is to still make it work visually by having a common living room color scheme – in this room, green follows through from the walls to the decor.

 FAQs